Our History: 50 Years of nourishing our community

 The Food Bank moves to a 30,000 square foot warehouse and office space in Concord and continues to lease a 10,000 square foot warehouse in Fairfield.

-Outreach begins to let people know about benefits available to them with the Food Stamp Program (now called CalFresh).
+Outreach begins to let people know about benefits available to them with the Food Stamp Program (now called CalFresh or SNAP).

 The Farm 2 Kids program begins; the Food Bank partners with after-school programs in low-income areas to provide fresh produce and nutrition education to elementary and middle-school children.